-Being in the stage of life that us millennials and especially the 90s kids are, coming-of-age films is probably the one sub-genre in cinema that is the most alluring, simply by virtue of it being relatable.
+Being in the stage of life that we millennials and especially the 90s kids are, coming-of-age films is probably the one sub-genre in cinema that is the most alluring, simply by virtue of it being relatable.
 The genre’s universal appeal stems, despite the cultural and geographical differences, from stories of children evolving into teenagers or teenagers evolving into adults essentially embodying the same essence everywhere.

 As humans, as we grow up, everything seems new and it is a time of discovery, and the transition is essentially what it’s all about: the first relationship, the first kiss, the first heartbreak, the first sexual contact or discovery, the first feeling of responsibility, the first feeling of leaving something behind: it’s an age of firsts.
-Luckily for us, Netflix really has a long line-up of such films, which is also testament to the genre’s popularity.
-The films range from cult classics to dramas with depth to simple natured teen comedies, all in the same vein of growing up.
+Luckily for us, Netflix really has a long line-up of such films, which is also a testament to the genre’s popularity.
+The films range from cult classics to dramas with depth to simple-natured teen comedies, all in the same vein of growing up.
 So, here’s the list of really good coming-of-age movies on Netflix that are available to stream right now: